-Aggregate is a collection of connected items that are modified as a single entity [16], [17].
+An aggregate is a collection of connected items that are modified as a single entity [16], [17].
 Aggregates are treated as a unit for data changes.
 They consist of one or more entities and value objects that change together.
 Before making modifications, it is necessary to evaluate the consistency of the whole aggregate.
 Every aggregate must have an aggregate root, which is the parent object of all members.
-In some cases, the aggregate may have rules that make sure all of the objects' data is consistent.
-Data changes in aggregate should adhere to ACID, which means they should be atomic, consistent, isolated, and long-lasting (Jovanovic & Benson, 2013).
-For creating complex aggregates, the factory pattern can be used [2].
+In some cases, the aggregate may have rules that ensure all of the objects’ data are consistent.
+Data changes in aggregates should adhere to ACID, which means they should be atomic, consistent, isolated, and long-lasting (Jovanovic & Benson, 2013).
+The factory pattern can be used for creating complex aggregates [2].

-Repository is a collection of items of a particular type.
+A repository is a collection of items of a particular type.
 Repositories offer a unified abstraction for all persistence-related problems [34].
-This makes it easy for clients to get and manage model objects.
+This makes it easy for clients to obtain and manage model objects.
 The public interface of a repository communicates design decisions very clearly.
-Only a few things should be directly accessible, therefore repositories give and regulate this access.
-An important benefit is that repositories make the code easier to test.
-They reduce the tight coupling with external resources like as databases and data providers, which would traditionally make unit testing challenging.
+Only a few things should be directly accessible; repositories provide and regulate this access.
+An important benefit of repositories is that they make the code easier to test.
+They reduce the tight coupling with external resources such as databases and data providers, which would traditionally make unit testing challenging.
 When code for data access is wrapped in one or more well-known classes, it is easier and safer to use (Gorman, 2021).

-Vaughn Vernon [44] describes domain events, saying they should be used to capture an occurrence of something that happened in the domain.
-They should be part of the ubiquitous language.
+Vaughn Vernon [44] describes domain events, saying they should be used to capture an occurrence of something that happened in the domain, and they should be part of the UL.
 Events are helpful because they signal that a certain thing has happened.
 A domain event is essentially a message, a record of something that happened in the past.

-Model Driven Design (MDD) provides a framework for the implementation of DDD-modelled systems [2].
-The previously listed tactical patterns are the construction elements.
-They have a relationship.
-MDD expresses state and computation through Value objects, identity through entities, and change through domain events.
+Model-driven design (MDD) provides a framework for the implementation of DDD-modeled systems [2].
+The previously listed tactical patterns are the construction elements, which have a relationship.
+MDD expresses state and computation through value objects, identity through entities, and change through domain events.
 Repositories permit access to entities and aggregates.
-Except for the events, they can all be encapsulated with a factory.
+Except for the events, they can all be encapsulated in a factory.

-Managing the complexity issues in cloud services by layers approach
+Managing the complexity issues in cloud services through a layered approach

 The most important aspect of designing and establishing a service is setting its boundaries.
-DDD patterns assist in the understanding of the domain's complexity.
-Each bounded context identifies the entities and value objects, characterizes, and combines them.
-Choosing where to draw the border between bounded contexts requires balancing two competing objectives.
+DDD patterns assist in understanding the domain's complexity.
+Each BC identifies the entities and value objects, characterizes them, and combines them.
+Choosing where to draw the border between BCs requires balancing two competing objectives.
 Creating a barrier around items that need cohesion is the first step.
-The second goal is to avoid chatty inter-unit communications.
-These objectives may conflict with one another.
+The second goal is to avoid “chatty” inter-unit communications.
+These objectives may conflict with each other.
 Balance should be accomplished by decomposing the system into the smallest units feasible [49].
 In a single-bound context, cohesion is crucial.
-Another way to look at this aspect is autonomy.
-A unit is not completely autonomous if it relies on another unit to fulfil a request directly.
+Another way to look at this aspect is to view it as autonomy.
+A unit is not completely autonomous if it relies on another unit to fulfill a request directly.

-DDD concepts create a structure known as "onion architecture".
-It is called an onion because it has numerous layers and a central core.
-The top layers are dependent on the lower layers, yet the lower layers have no knowledge of the upper.
-Onion architecture emphasizes the fact that that the core elements of the domain model should act in isolation from each other.
+DDD concepts create a structure known as “onion architecture.”
+The word “onion” is used because the architecture has numerous layers and a central core.
+The top layers are dependent on the lower layers, yet the lower layers have no knowledge of the upper ones.
+Onion architecture illustrates that the core elements of the domain model should act in isolation from each other.

 Figure 2.
-Building blocks of domain-driven design in onion architecture (Adapted from book "Domain-Driven Design: Tackling Complexity in the Heart of Software", 2003)
+Building blocks of domain-driven design in onion architecture (adapted from the book Domain-Driven Design: Tackling Complexity in the Heart of Software, 2003)